devpi/devpi/doc/userman/devpi_commands.rst

       --root-passwd-hash ROOT_PASSWD_HASH
                             initial password hash for the root user.
 This option has no effect if the user 'root' already exist.
-[None] --storage NAME        the storage backend to use.
-This choice will be stored in your '--serverdir' upon initialization. "pg8000":
-                            Postgresql backend, "sqlite": SQLite backend with
-                            files on the filesystem, "sqlite_db_files": SQLite
+[None] --storage NAME        the storage backend to use. "pg8000": Postgresql backend, "sqlite": SQLite backend with files on the filesystem, "sqlite_db_files": SQLite backend with
-                            backend with files in DB for testing only [None]
+                            files in DB for testing only [None]

     serverstate export / import options:
       --export PATH         export devpi-server database state into PATH.
 This